realsetvin/vkax/README.md

 Masternode Collateral from 10mil -> 1mil
 Developer Fee down to 0%

-If you agree with these changes and would like to participate by running a node - please "follow" and "star" this repository.
-Development is being done voluntarily so no time frame for release is given at this moment.
-You are invited to participate in any way which you are able.
+If you agree with these changes and would like to participate by running a node, please "follow" and "star" this repository.
+Development is being done voluntarily, so no time frame for release is given at this moment.
+You are invited to participate in any way that you are able.
+Miners and online masternodes will be necessary to execute this hard fork successfully.

 What is Vkax?
 -------------